CantonMT: Cantonese to English NMT Platform with Fine-Tuned Models Using Synthetic Back-Translation Data: Appendix

 \section{Appendix}

 Example raw text extracted from LIHKG website can be seen in Figure \ref{fig:LIHKG-example} before cleaning.
+CantonMT user-friendly interface is shown in Figure \ref{fig:screenshot_CantonMT} (Frontend: TypeScript with Next.js.
+Backend: Python - Flask).

-The model parameters from OpusMT, extra-large NLLB and mBART are shown in Figure \ref{fig:models-parameter-set-cropped}, which shows that NLLB and mBART have doubled the number of Transformer layers and almost 10 times more parameters than OpusMT.
+The model parameters from OpusMT, extra-large NLLB and mBART are shown in Table \ref{fig:models-parameter-set-cropped}, which shows that NLLB and mBART have doubled the number of transformer layers and have almost 10 times more parameters than OpusMT.